 Enrollment - After selection is made, parents are notified of their child's status by mail and through phone call to begin the enrollment process.
-A family service worker will contact families to ensure that all health requirements are completed for the child to begin class.
+Program Staff will contact families to ensure that all health requirements are completed for the child to begin class.
 The assigned family service worker will also schedule a home visit to conduct a family assessment, identify supports, and initiate partnerships for families to reach their goals.